The role of primes of good reduction in the Brauer--Manin obstruction: Ordinary good reduction

-In this section we prove a slightly stronger version of \cite[Theorem~C]{BrightNewton} for K$3$ surfaces having good ordinary reduction.
-We show that it is always possible (after a finite field extension) to find an element of order \emph{exactly} $p$ with non-constant evaluation map. \begin{thm} Let $X$ be K$3$ surface whose special fibre $Y$ is ordinary.
-Then there exists a finite field extension $L'/L$ and an element $\A\in \br(X_{L'})[p]$ that obstructs weak approximation on $X_{L'}$. \end{thm} Without loss of generality we can assume that $L$ contains a primitive $p$-root of unity.
-We fix, for every $q$, an isomorphism on $X_\et$ between $\Z/p\Z$ and $\Z/p\Z(q)$.
-Define
+In this section, we prove a stronger version of \cite[Theorem~C]{BrightNewton}, under the additional assumption that the crystalline cohomology groups on the special fiber are torsion-free.
+We show that with this extra assumption it is always possible (after a finite field extension) to find an element of order \emph{exactly} $p$ with non-constant evaluation map.